KamiKatsu: Anime

 An anime television series adaptation was announced on April 26, 2022.
 It is produced by Studio Palette and directed by Yuki Inaba, with Yoshifumi Sueda serving as supervisor, Aoi Akashiro handling the scripts, Kaori Yoshikawa designing the characters, and Yasunori Iwasaki composing the music.
 The series aired from April 6 to July 6, 2023, on Tokyo MX and other networks.
-The opening theme song is "I Wish" by Rin Kurusu, while the ending theme song is "Steppin' Up Life!" by Akari Kitō.
-Crunchyroll licensed the series and is streaming it along with an English dub.
+The opening theme song is "I Wish", performed by Rin Kurusu, and the ending theme song is "Steppin' Up Life!", performed by Akari Kitō.
+Crunchyroll is streaming the series along with an English dub.